OneCDOnly/sherpa/README.md

 ```
 This will 'stop' the QPKG, restore from the backup file (if it exists), then 'start' the QPKG again.

-* The information contained therein was constructed from the efforts of many community members, both here and on the [SABnzbd forum](https://forums.sabnzbd.org/).
+* The information contained therein was constructed from the efforts of many community members on both the [QNAP](https://forum.qnap.com/viewtopic.php?f=320&t=132373) and [SABnzbd](https://forums.sabnzbd.org/) community forums.
 Thank you to everyone who has contributed.

 * Each of these packages continues the idea of 'self-update-on-launch' that was used in Clinton Hall's wrapper scripts.
 These scripts are my own version and require a few packages to be installed via Entware (this is what **sherpa** does).
 Updating an app is easy - just restart the app via its init script.
 Each app is updated from GitHub and from that application's current 'master' branch.